example42/example42.github.io/_drafts/2018-04-16-puppet_tutorial_part_2.md

     puppet:///modules/ssh/sshd_config
     <protocol>://<server>/modules/<modulename>/<file in files directory>

+But what happens if the SSH daemon is already running?
+Puppet will ensure that the config file will get updated.
+But the service will continue running with the old configuration.

+In this case you must tell the service resource that it should restart upon config file changes.
+This is done by using a metaparameter.

+    file { '/etc/ssh/sshd_config':
+      ensure => file,
+      source => 'puppet:///modules/ssh/sshd_config',
+      notify => Service['sshd'],
+    }

+The notify parameter uses a reference to a declared resource type.
+The resource type is written with capital letter and afterwards you use the title in brackets.

+    Type['title']

+Another solution is to use the chaining pattern:

+    File['/etc/ssh/sshd_config'] ~> Service['sshd']

+Let's put everything together:

+    # /etc/puppetlabs/code/environments/production/modules/ssh/manifests/init.pp
+    class ssh {
+      package { 'openssh-server':
+        ensure => present,
+      }
+      package { 'openssh-client':
+        ensure => present,
+      }
+      file { '/etc/ssh/sshd_config':
+       ensure => file,
+       source => 'puppet:///modules/ssh/sshd_config',
+       notify => Service['sshd'],
+      }
+      service { 'sshd':
+        ensure => running,
+        enable => true,
+      }
+    }

+And the configuration file:

+    # /etc/puppetlabs/code/environments/production/modules/ssh/files/sshd_config
+    Port 22
+    PermitRootLogin no
+    PubkeyAuthentication yes
+    AuthorizedKeysFile      .ssh/authorized_keys
+    UsePAM yes
+    UseDNS no
+    Subsystem       sftp    /usr/libexec/openssh/sftp-server

 #### Puppet Variables

+But what if one system needs a different configuration? e.g. allow root access or switch port.
+This would require a second configuratoin file and a class adopted to only one specifc system.
+Or what if you must manage SSH on another UNIX system where paths are different?

+Puppet allows you to build flexible code by making use of variables.
+A variable in Puppet is easily identified by having a dollar sign: `$variable`.

+You can assign values to variables - but within a class you can not reassign the same variable a second time.
+Variables in Puppet are more like static artifacts and Puppet is not a scripting language.

+Next you can check variables whether they have a value, you can check for specifc values or for regular expressions.

+Check for variable having a value:

+    $var1 = false
+    if $var1 {
+      # Puppet code
+    } else {          # <- else is optional
+      # Puppet code
+    }

+Checking a variable like in the example above will return true in the following cases:

+1. the variable has the bool value `true`
+2. the variable has any content (Array, Hash String or even an empty string)

+Check for variable having specific value:

+    $var2 = 'dbmaster'
+    if $var2 == 'dbmaster' {
+      # Puppet code
+    }

+Check for variable using regular expression

+    $var3 = 'db22.domain.com'
+    if $var ~= /^db\d+\.domain\.com$/ {
+      # Puppet code
+    }

 #### Puppet Code Logic

+Variables will be mostly used in Puppet code logic: use correct package names or file paths depending on Linux distribution name.

+This is where the `case` function will be useful:

+    case $::facts['os']['name'] {
+      'CentOS', 'Amazon', 'RHEL': {
+        # Puppet code for RedHat based systems
+      }
+      'Ubuntu', 'Debian': {
+        # Puppet code for Debian based systems
+      }
+      'SLES': {
+        # Puppet code for SuSE based systems
+      }
+      default: {
+        # Optional default for any other OS
+      }
+    }

+What is this `$::facts['os']['name']` thing?
+Remeber post 1 when I was introducing `facter`?
+Facts are available to Puppet code within a special variable: `$::facts`.
+All data are stored as a hash inside this variable.

+On the command line you were using `facter os` or `facter os.name` to access specific facts.
+Within Puppet code you must use the `$::facts` variable and put the elements into brackets and quote them.

+Now we can rewrite the SSH class to also work on Debian systems:

+    # /etc/puppetlabs/code/environments/production/modules/ssh/manifests/init.pp
+    class ssh {
+      case $::facts['os']['family'] {
+        'RedHat': {
+          $packages = ['openssh-server', 'openssh-client']
+        }
+        'Debian': {
+          $packages = ['ssh']
+        }
+      }
+      package { $packages:
+        ensure => present,
+      }
+      file { '/etc/ssh/sshd_config':
+       ensure => file,
+       source => 'puppet:///modules/ssh/sshd_config',
+       notify => Service['sshd'],
+      }
+      service { 'sshd':
+        ensure => running,
+        enable => true,
+      }
+    }

+Here we use another thing within Puppet: at a title you are able to use an array.
+Puppet internally will split the array up into single package resource type declarations.

 #### Class Parameters

+But how do you deal with a single node to allow root ssh access?

+You have multiple possible solutions like creating an external fact on the node, and check for existance of the fact.
+But that is highly unflexible.
+Instead you can use class parameters.

+    # /etc/puppetlabs/code/environments/production/modules/ssh/manifests/init.pp
+    class ssh (
+      Boolean $permit_root = true,
+    ){
+      # Puppet code
+    }

+At the parameter we specify the expected data type and we provide a default value.

+But how to now declare the class?

+#### Node classification

+The most simple approach (on small platforms) is the manifest based node classification.
+Remeber the environment directory structure where I showed the `manifests` directory with `site.pp` file inside?
+THis is the place where you will place information on your nodes.

+    # /etc/puppetlabs/code/environments/production/manifests/site.pp

+    node 'agent1.example42.training' {
+    }

+There are two ways on how to inform the Puppet server that he should add a class to the node's catalog:

+    include ssh
+or

+    class { 'ssh':
+    }

+When using the second approach, you are able to specify class parameters:

+    class { 'ssh':
+      permit_root => true,
+    }

+#### Dynamic configuratoin files

+Now we must ensure that Puppet uses the provided parameter inside a configuration file.
+Which means the configuratoin file must be built during Puppet catalog compilation.
+This is where templates come into play.

+Puppet templates are plain text files which use opening (`<%`) and closing (`%>`) tags to identify where the template engine should do something.
+The content within the tags is just Puppet DSL code.

+Templates are - like files - part of the module, but are not in the files folder, but in the templates directory.
+Modern Puppet uses the EPP template engine which requires that temapltes must have the file ending `.epp`.

+In this case you want the template engine to check for the value of the parameter `permit_root` and set the correct configuratoin value:

+    # /etc/puppetlabs/code/environments/production/modules/ssh/templates/sshd_config.epp
+    Port 22
+    <% if $ssh::permit_root { %>
+    PermitRootLogin yes
+    <% } else { %>
+    PermitRootLogin no
+    <% } %>
+    PubkeyAuthentication yes
+    AuthorizedKeysFile      .ssh/authorized_keys
+    UsePAM yes
+    UseDNS no
+    Subsystem       sftp    /usr/libexec/openssh/sftp-server

+Using the template is different to using a static file.
+At the static file we were managing the `source`.
+Now you must manage the `content`:

+    file { '/etc/ssh/sshd_config':
+      ensure  => file,
+      content => epp('ssh/sshd_config.epp'),
+    }

+The template validation takes place on the Puppet master while compiling the catalog.
+So there is no need to specify the protocol or the server or telling the server that it should look in a module.
+You only specify the module and the name of the file in the templates directory.

+This will give you the following Puppet code:

+    # /etc/puppetlabs/code/environments/production/modules/ssh/manifests/init.pp
+    class ssh (
+      Boolean $permit_root = true,
+    ){
+      case $::facts['os']['family'] {
+        'RedHat': {
+          $packages = ['openssh-server', 'openssh-client']
+        }
+        'Debian': {
+          $packages = ['ssh']
+        }
+      }
+      package { $packages:
+        ensure => present,
+      }
+      file { '/etc/ssh/sshd_config':
+       ensure  => file,
+       content => epp('ssh/sshd_config.epp'),
+       notify  => Service['sshd'],
+      }
+      service { 'sshd':
+        ensure => running,
+        enable => true,
+      }
+    }

 #### Separation of Code and Data

+But what if you have a largenumber of systems and each system needs to get configured slightly different.
+In this case it will become a nightmare when you add each node individually to `manifests/site.pp` file.

 The next posting will explain the concept of re-using existing modules and provide information on why you should see modules similar to libararies.
 I will explain the concept of Roles and Profiles and the Node Classification.